cryptodescriptor/frosted-panel/README.md

 # Frosted Panel

-Frosted Panel  is a cross-browser compatible library written in pure Javascript to acheive a responsive "Frosted Glass" effect.
+Frosted Panel  is a cross-browser compatible library written in pure Javascript to achieve a responsive "Frosted Glass" effect.

 If you are trying to get the same effect [documented here](https://webdesign.tutsplus.com/tutorials/how-to-create-a-frosted-glass-effect-in-css--cms-32535) .
 But need it to work on as many browsers as possible, even if they do not support `filter: blur()`, then Frosted Glass is the library for you.